microsoft/azuredevopslabs/labs/tfs/agile/readme.md

 1. Imagine that the VP of Fabrikam Fiber has requested that a new user story be implemented for the customer-facing service portal.
 This new user story will enable customers to see weather-related service outages.
 This user story is being designated as high-priority because many customers requested it and customer service indicated that it would greatly reduce phone support during outages.

-1. Select the last row of the product backlog and then create a new **Product Backlog Item** with the title "**Customer should see weather-related outages on portal."**
+1. Select the last row of the product backlog and then create a new **Product Backlog Item** with the title **Customer should see weather-related outages on portal.**

     ![](images/007.png)